Curriculum & Online Resources » STEM Programs

 Design Contest

 The Design Contest is an art competition for CONSEF.
-The winning design will be printed on program booklets and the t-shirts given as complimentary to the students during the fair.
+The entries of top ten finalists will be displayed at CONSEF.
+The winning design will be printed on program booklets of the fair.

 Regional Science Fair